p-web-git/Wireguard-Router/README.md

 # Wireguard And Tailscale Router
 The goal of this page is to document how to configure a router on a linux device so that I can have my own AP (access point) when travelling and be able connect home.

-I tried to run raspap on a docker container and while it is a great solution, I didn't see a good way to integrate with tailscale or a reliable way to always have the AP working
+I tried to run raspap on a docker container and while it is a great solution, I didn't see a good way to integrate with tailscale or a reliable way to always have the AP working.
 ## Hardware

 The following configuration will run on Radxa Rock 5c which has 2 wireless interfaces and 1 ethernet port.